These Are The Most & Least Popular Foods, According To The Internet

 Ever wonder what the most popular foods are on the internet?
 How about the least?
 Well, now we know, thanks to the Google Food Trends Report, which takes a closer look at how people are searching for what they want to eat next.

 The report looked at the monthly searches from January 2014 to February 2016 to see which foods were trending.
-The hope was that this information would be helpful to restaurants and foodies who could plan their menus based on what people want (and don't want) to eat.
+The hope was that this information would be helpful to restaurants and foodies all across the United States who could plan their menus based on what people want (and don't want) to eat.

 What foods were people consistently searching over the past two years?
 Ramen was considered to be a "sustained riser," which means there was steady growth in searches, making it a "safe bet" to remain a trending food.